minjiezhang-usc/CRSSANT/README.md

 pipeline.
 Navigate to a directory of your choice in your local machine and place the following files in the directory:

 •	**BAM/SAM** file containing aligned reads from the sample of interest.
-Ensure that the BAM/SAM file was mapped using STAR with a set of a set of optimized parameters as follows:
+Ensure that the BAM/SAM file was generated using STAR with a set of optimized parameters as follows:

     STAR --runMode alignReads --genomeDir /path/to/index --readFilesIn /path/to/reads/files --outFileNamePrefix /path/to/output/prefix --genomeLoad NoSharedMemory --outReadsUnmapped Fastx  --outFilterMultimapNmax 10 --outFilterScoreMinOverLread 0 --outSAMattributes All --outSAMtype BAM Unsorted SortedByCoordinate --alignIntronMin 1 --scoreGap 0 --scoreGapNoncan 0 --scoreGapGCAG 0 --scoreGapATAC 0 --scoreGenomicLengthLog2scale -1 --chimOutType WithinBAM HardClip --chimSegmentMin 5 --chimJunctionOverhangMin 5 --chimScoreJunctionNonGTAG 0 -- chimScoreDropMax 80 --chimNonchimScoreDropMin 20